-Cleaning a large property in a tropical climate has challenges that they didn’t expect such as the effects of humidity in the corners of rooms and closets, the impact on light bulbs which need to be changed regularly, and the fallen insects which need to be cleaned out.
+Cleaning a large property in a tropical climate has challenges that they didn’t expect.
+For example, the high humidity affected the corners of rooms and closets.
+It also impacted light bulbs which needed to be changed regularly, and the fallen insects which need to be cleaned out.
 They are certainly living in a beautiful paradise but the property must be maintained so this takes daily management.
 The drive way in particular needs careful attention weeding and cleaning, as it forms part of the first impression of the property as visitors approach.

-The property is for sale and as housesitters they must be ready to offer a guided tour when prospective buyers call, to show them around explaining specific features of the house and gardens.
+The property is for sale.
+And as housesitters they were ready to offer a guided tour when prospective buyers call.
 Although property managers or commission based property sales agents are available within an hour’s drive, having house-sitters resident to maintain the property and show buyers around is the best solution for this situation.

 Living and House-sitting Costa Rica

-Tim and Kristie explained that the costs of living when House-sitting Costa Rica have been mixed unexpectedly high in some ways, and remarkable cheap in others.
+Tim and Kristie explained that the costs of living when House-sitting Costa Rica were unexpectedly high.
+The costs were high in some ways and remarkable cheap in others.
 As imports cars are expensive in Costa Rica so they had planned to bring a car with them.
 The import duty was extremely high.
 The import taxes were about the same cost as the car’s value.
 However, they knew they would need a 4×4 to negotiate the off road access points to this property which is an hour from the nearest town.
 Petrol is expensive locally so they manage their travel as best they can.
 In addition the insurance to run a car is very expensive, approximately $40 per day at time of writing this piece.

 Their living costs in summary: